jdellithorpe/ldbc-snb-datagen-cloudlab-profile/README.md

   * The script `paramgenerator/generateparams.py` takes over 12 hours to
     complete on an Intel Xeon-D machine with 64GB of DDR4 memory (CloudLab m510 machine) for the SF1000 dataset.

+## Additional Notes ##
+* The SF1000 data was successfully generated using 20x m510 machines with 200GB
+  of local disk storage allocated per machine.